 With Alabama's hot summers and cool winters, HVAC work is needed year-round-providing stability once you've built your skills.

 If you're ready to get into HVAC in Alabama, your next step is to contact one or two schools from the list above.
-Ask about start dates, program length, and whether they offer job placement services.
+Ask about start dates, program length, and whether they offer career services.

 Once you have your training and EPA certification, you can start earning experience toward your state license.